 Distraction two.

-She caught a glimpse of Jewels standing on the other side of the carriage.
-She looked across it at Vivenna, and nodded.
+Vivenna caught a glimpse of Jewels standing on the other side of the carriage.
+She looked across at Vivenna, and nodded.
 Time to go.
-As people either ran toward gold or fire, Vivenna looked down at the ground and walked away.
-Nearby, Denth was apparently hitting one of the nearby shops with a gang of thieves he’d wrangled into the task.
+As people either ran toward gold or fire, Vivenna walked away.
+Nearby, Denth would be raiding one of the shops with a gang of thieves he’d wrangled into the task.
 They got to keep the goods.
 He just wanted to make certain they disappeared.

 On her way out of the garden square, Vivenna was joined by Jewels and Peprin.
 She was surprised to feel how quickly her heart was thumping.
 Yet, almost nothing had happened.
 No real danger.
 No threat to herself.
 Just a couple of intentional accidents.